-Building energy efficiency labels are now available for property owners of large NYC buildings to download and post in their lobbies.
-Each year, the labels will be available on October 1st and must be posted by October 31st.
-Failure to display the label for applicable buildings by the October 31st deadline will result in a violation from the Department of Buildings and fine of $1,250.
+New labels are available to building owners every year on October 1.
+Labels must be downloaded and posted in the lobby of each building by October 31.
+Failure to display the label by this deadline will result in a violation from the Department of Buildings and fine of $1,250 for applicable buildings.

 How are letter grades determined?